GravityKit/GravityView/readme.txt

 * Individual Checkboxes field inputs incorrectly exported in CSV.
 * Custom permalinks were not used on embedded Views.
 * When multiple Views were embedded on the same page, it would show the other Views when displaying a single entry.
+* Deprecated filter notice when both the Advanced Filter extension (version 3 or newer) and Gravity Flow are active.

 #### 💻 Developer Updates
 * Added `gravityview/template/field/csv/tick` filter to programmatically modify the checkbox "check" output in CSV.